UTBox/spock-testing-demo/README.md

 - Write unit tests for the public methods in the `com.synacy.gradprogram.spock.exercise.OrderingService` class using the Spock test framework with Groovy
   - To run the tests, you can use this command: `./gradlew test`
 - Included in this project is a sample Spock test class `com.mechanitis.demo.spock.ExampleSpecification` that you can use as a reference.
 Or you can refer to the "Spock Testing Tutorial" below to learn more.
-- Once you are done adding the unit tests, create a pull request to merge your branch to the “synacy-grad-program-2024-exercise-1” branch
+- Once you are done adding the unit tests, create a pull request to merge your branch to the “synacy-grad-program-2024-exercise-1” branch (NOTE: Please don't merge your PRs)

 # Spock Testing Tutorial [![JetBrains team project](http://jb.gg/badges/team.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)